OpenVidu/openvidu.io-docs/docs/openvidu-pro/monitoring-elastic-stack.md

 ### OpenVidu Pro Configuration for external Elastic Stack

-If you have an external Elastic Stack configured without security, you only need to specify these properties in the `/opt/openvidu/.env` file of your OpenVidu Server Pro Node.
+If you have an external Elastic Stack configured without security, you only need to specify these properties in the `/opt/openvidu/.env` file of your Master Node.
 These properties are URLs that need to have specified a port, even if it is port 80 or 443.
 For example:

 ```html
 OPENVIDU_PRO_ELASTICSEARCH_HOST=https://elk.example.com:443